HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 imperative to being successful as a technical writer.
 I'd posit that it's a primary function of a program manager, hence the role comparison.

-During a typical workday, that involves communicating openly and in a timely manner with the subject matter experts, stakeholders, and other writers about the project's status and any issues that arise.
+A typical workday involves communicating openly and in a timely manner with subject matter experts, stakeholders, and other writers about the project's status and any issues that arise.
 Technical writers work closely with engineers and subject matter experts to gain a certain level of understanding of the product or features.
 Like most, writers often have more requests and work than we can fit into